d12frosted/elpa-mirror/gnu/logos-readme.txt

   `fringe' face (`logos-hide-fringe').
 All these variables are buffer-local.

-  [ Note that `logos-hide-cursor' is part of 1.0.0-dev. ]

   Furthermore, the `logos-focus-mode' establishes a bespoke keymap, which can be used to, for example, bind the arrow keys to page motions.
 The keymap is `logos-focus-mode-map' and is empty by default